 - Advanced sequencing

-- Chakra Yoga – Finger, Alan and Katrina Repka
+- The Genius of Yoga – Alan Finger and Peter Ferko

-- The Bhagavad Gita – As translated by Juan Mascaro
+- The Bhagavad Gita – As translated by Eknath Easwaran

 - ISHTA 300-Hour Advanced Teacher Training Manual – Will be provided on your first day of training

 What is the 300-Hour Program?
 What does the curriculum offer?
 Our 300-Hour Advanced Teacher Training Program is for those students who have successfully completed a 200-Hour program, wish to deepen their knowledge, and are serious about a career in teaching yoga.

 The 300-Hour program consists of two major contact modules (In-Training Hours and Apprenticeship) and one non-contact module (Personal Teaching/Study).